CtrlK

 cub unit update --restore is the only rollback mechanism

-Rollback always means: create a new head whose data equals some prior revision's data, then apply that head.
-Every subsequent mutation branches from the restored head, so the "bad" state stays gone.
+Rollback always means: create a new head whose data equals a bound prior Revision, then publish that restored desired state through a newly approved Space Release.
+Every subsequent mutation branches from the restored head, so the bad state stays gone.

 When to use